railwayapp/nixpacks/docs/pages/docs/guides/configuring-builds.md

 cmds = ["echo first", "...", "echo last"]
 ```

-The same can be done to custom the commands for other phases.
+The same can be done to customize the commands for other phases.

 ## New phase